 Likewise, one’s personality can be a struggle between order and chaos.
 A friend of George Washington described, “His features are rectangular and placid with all the muscles of his face under perfect control, though flexible and expressive of deep feeling when moved by emotions.”
-I strive to capture similar dualities in my surface design, whether through the balance of carved line and glaze, the unpredictable effect of soda firing on detailed drawings, or layers of terra sigillata, underglaze, and other elements that reveal new depth and complexity.
-I hope these aesthetic choices add magic and joy to the functionality of my pots in your daily rituals.
+I strive to capture similar dualities in my surface design, whether through the balance of carved line and glaze, the unpredictable effect of soda firing on detailed drawings, or layers of terra sigillata, underglaze, and other visual and tactile elements that reveal depth and complexity.
+I hope these aesthetic choices enhance your overall experience of using these functional, handmade pots.

 I studied painting and drawing at Santa Clara University, then received my Masters in Education from DePaul University.
 I have taught art in various capacities for years including high school, community art centers, and corporate teambuilding workshops.
 Clay has been a growing component of my life over the past several years and has finally won out over most other things.
-I currently teach ceramics at Lillstreet Art Center, make my own work, and am home part time with my 3-year-old son and 1-year-old daughter.
+I currently teach ceramics at Lillstreet Art Center, make my own work, and am home part time with my 4-year-old son and 1-year-old daughter.